miki725/gopass-alfred/README.md

 # Gopass-Alfred

 Workflow to interact with gopass from [Alfred 3](https://www.alfredapp.com/workflows/) on MacOS.
 You will need an Alfred 3 license in order to use workflows.
 Currently querying entries and copying username or password to clipboard is supported.
+Querying is done via shell scripts only.

 ## Screenshot

 ![gopass alfred screenshot](./screenshot.png)